Ryuku72/10EmployeeSummary/README.md

 The only issue about now is I need to make the website more responsive.
 Whilst Bootstrap responsiveness is a limited (maybe cause I have additional properties e.g. Profile picture), I will need to now go in and use media query to fix the problem.
 At least the profiles are in a grid of 3 columns... which is nice.

+>the original files remain in the project as `...Original.html` which correspond with an initial stylesheet in the main folder under `style.js`.

 <a name="Installation">